Protect the timed-ticket day

 Quick answer

-Best Louvre ticket anchor Musee du Louvre
+Best Louvre ticket choice Musee du Louvre

 Open place